WebArtWork/wacom/projects/wacom/README.md

 ## [Crud Service](#crud-service)
 The `CrudService` is designed to manage CRUD (Create, Read, Update, Delete) operations in an Angular application.
 It interacts with an API, stores documents locally, and provides methods for handling various CRUD operations.
+It should be extended by specific services that manage different document types.
 ### Methods
 #### `new(): Document`
 Creates a new document with a temporary ID.